Lord President of Wales: Consolidation of power

 As Arthur's authority was extended over the Lord Presidency and Council of Wales, he was given new powers such as the ability to appoint justices of oyer and terminer.
 By 1501 Arthur and his new wife, Catherine of Aragon were an active part of the administration at Ludlow, until Arthur died just six months later aged fifteen.
 Henry seems to have entrusted few of the responsibilities Arthur had to the new Prince of Wales, the future Henry VIII of England, and the Royal court at Ludlow came to an end.
-By April 1502 Governance of Wales and the Marches once again reverting to administration by the Council and a new Lord President, with full responsibility for the exercise of royal power.
+By April 1502 Governance of Wales and the Marches once again reverting to administration by the council and a new Lord President, with full responsibility for the exercise of royal power.

 The authority and power of the Lord President would be further consolidated in English law during the reign of Henry VIII.
 The Laws in Wales Acts 1535–1542 (also known as the Acts of Union) ended the piecemeal governance of Wales by abolishing the Marcher Lords and organising all territory in Wales and the Marches into English style "shires" under English Law.
 The act gave statutory responsibility for the governance of these new entities to the Court of the Lord President of Wales and the Council of Wales and the Marches, with both being officially seated at Ludlow Castle.
 The changes also saw all legal cases deemed "Nisi Prius" or of civil right tried at Ludlow before the Lord President.

-In consolidating the power of the Lord President, these acts finally striped the Marcher Lords of their jura regalia power and independence.
+In consolidating the power of the Lord President, these acts finally stripped the Marcher Lords of their jura regalia power and independence.